 Erin Evans has a Bachelor of Arts in Music and a Master of Arts in Music Education from the University of Alabama at Birmingham.
 She is a member of Sigma Alpha Iota, International Music Fraternity for Women.
 Erin’s older brother was in the Birmingham Boys Choir (class of 1993), and Erin always wanted to join, despite the obvious setback.
 She finally got her chance when she was asked to be a part of the BBC family in 2006!
 Being a part of choirs at John Carroll Catholic High School, UAB, and the BBC, Erin has been fortunate enough to get to travel the world, including Germany, Austria, Switzerland, France, Ireland, Japan, and Costa Rica, as well as all around the United States.

 Garrett Lenzie grew up in Hoover, AL, where he was a member of various choirs and performed in musical productions at Hoover High School.
 After graduating from Hoover High School, he went on to receive two Bachelors degrees from The University of Montevallo in Music Education and Vocal Performance.
 While at Montevello, he was a member of both the Chamber and Concert choirs and had lead roles in operas, such as Tamino in Mozart’s The Magic Flute and Nanki Poo in Gilbert and Sulivan’s The Mikado.
-He is currently the Music Teacher at Chalkville Elementary School, where he teaches music to about 1300 children.
+He is currently the Music Teacher at Bryant Park Elementary School, which will soon be an Arts Integration School for Jefferson County.